andrewrgoss/andrewrgoss.com/content/resources.md

 A simple in-browser JavaScript sandbox for learning and practicing algorithms and data structures.<br>
 <a href="http://cs-playground-react.surge.sh" target="_blank">cs-playground-react.surge.sh</a>

+#### Fiddles.io
+Offers sandbox environments for developers to play around with and modify live sample code for all kinds of languages.
+It's also easy to share or demonstrate solutions to problems.<br>
+<a href="https://fiddles.io" target="_blank">fiddles.io</a>

+#### Git Branching Model
+This post outlines a development model for git branching strategy and release management.<br>
+<a href="http://nvie.com/posts/a-successful-git-branching-model" target="_blank">nvie.com/git-branching-model</a>

+#### Git Cheat Sheet
+Handy visual reference for commonly used git version control commands.<br>
+<a href="https://jan-krueger.net/git-cheat-sheet-extended-edition" target="_blank">jan-krueger.net/git-cheat-sheet-extended-edition</a>

+#### Gitignore: A Collection of .gitignore Templates
+This repository is exactly what the name suggests: a collection of useful .gitignore templates.
+For every new project you set up as a GitHub repository, it becomes mandatory to have a .gitignore file to filter what gets uploaded.
+The repo contains templates for almost any language or framework.<br>
+<a href="https://github.com/github/gitignore" target="_blank">github.com/github/gitignore</a>

 #### Intro to Computer Science Terminology
 A complex definition: Computer Science is the study of information technology, processes, and their interactions with the world.<br>
 <a href="https://codeburst.io/intro-to-computer-science-terminology-f9ae64e75d27" target="_blank">codeburst.io/intro-to-computer-science-terminology</a>

+#### Kite
+Code faster in Python with intelligent snippets - Kite is a plugin for your IDE that uses machine learning to give you useful code completions for Python.<br>
+<a href="https://kite.com" target="_blank">kite.com</a>

+#### Learn Code The Hard Way
+Learn Code The Hard Way courses are an effective system for learning the basics of computer programming, designed specifically for complete beginners.<br>
+<a href="https://learncodethehardway.org" target="_blank">learncodethehardway.org</a>

+#### Learn to Code From Home
+Learning to code can be daunting, but you can do it at your own pace from the comfort of your own home.
+Thanks to dedicated programmers who have put time and energy into creating free online walkthroughs and guides to various programming languages, there are plenty of free resources right at your fingertips that offer hands-on activities and general overviews for beginner coding projects and advanced tasks.<br>
+<a href="https://couponfollow.com/research/learn-to-code-from-home" target="_blank">couponfollow.com/research/learn-to-code-from-home</a>

+#### OverAPI
+A huge selection of cheat sheets for almost any current programming language and other technologies.<br>
+<a href="http://overapi.com" target="_blank">overapi.com</a>

+#### Project Euler
+Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.<br>
+<a href="https://projecteuler.net" target="_blank">projecteuler.net</a>

+#### Python Challenge
+Python Challenge is a game in which each level can be solved by a bit of (Python) programming.
+It's a good way to practice through solving riddles.<br>
+<a href="http://www.pythonchallenge.com" target="_blank">pythonchallenge.com</a>

+#### Python Cheat Sheet
+A single cheatsheet for all basic Python functions.<br>
+<a href="/img/python_cheat_sheet.png" "Python Cheat Sheet" target="_">python_cheat_sheet.png</a>

+#### Python Tutor
+This is a free tool that helps people overcome a fundamental barrier to learning programming: understanding what happens as the computer runs each line of source code.
+With it, you can write Python, Java, JavaScript, TypeScript, Ruby, C, and C++ code in your web browser and visualize what the computer is doing step-by-step as it runs your code.<br>
+<a href="http://pythontutor.com" target="_blank">pythontutor.com</a>

+#### Real Python: Python Tutorials
+Learn Python online: Python tutorials for developers of all skill levels, Python books and courses, Python news, code examples, articles, and more.<br>
+<a href="https://realpython.com" target="_blank">realpython.com</a>

+#### Rosetta Code Programming Tasks
+Offers over 800 problems that can be solved through programming in different languages.
+Great for practice.<br>
+<a href="http://rosettacode.org/wiki/Category:Programming_Tasks" target="_blank">rosettacode.org/wiki/Category:Programming_Tasks</a>

+#### Software Literacy: Programming Learning Guide
+Programmers have to know how to work within systems and networks, using different programming languages to create and adapt software that helps their employers get things done.
+This post offers helpful links to online tutorials and tools for learning how to code in some of the most popular programming languages.<br>
+<a href="https://www.smartadvocate.com/News/Blog/software-literacy-programming-learning-guide" target="_blank">smartadvocate.com/blog</a>

+#### SQL Cheat Sheet
+In this guide, you’ll find a useful cheat sheet that documents some of the more commonly used elements of SQL, and even a few of the less common.<br>
+<a href="https://websitesetup.org/sql-cheat-sheet" target="_blank">websitesetup.org/sql-cheat-sheet</a>

 #### Teach Yourself Computer Science
 If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
 This guide offers the nine subjects you should learn with the best book or video lecture series for each subject.
 Ideally this list can be revisited throughout your career.<br>
 <a href="https://teachyourselfcs.com" target="_blank">teachyourselfcs.com</a>

+#### Topcoder
+Topcoder is a company that administers contests in computer programming, through which prize money can be won.
+Competition aside, this site also offers regular challenges and matches through which you can learn new skills and hone skills you already have.<br>
+<a href="https://www.topcoder.com" target="_blank">topcoder.com</a>

 <hr>
 <h2 class="resources"><a name="data_engineering"></a>Data Engineering</h2><sub><a href="/resources">&nbsp;[return to top]</a></sub>